-- This task tests listening for specific and detailed information. - In Part 2, candidates have to identify specific information (for example prices, times, telephone numbers) and write it down in note form. - Candidates listen to a monologue. - Candidates should only write ONE word, or a number, date or a time for their answer.
+- In Part 2, candidates have to identify specific information (for example prices, times, telephone numbers) and write it down in note form. - They listen to a monologue. - The candidates should only write ONE word, or a number, or a date, or a time for their answer.

-- Candidates should first read and listen to the instructions, then use the pause to read the title and the questions and think about the context. - During the first listening, the candidates should listen to find the specific information and write it down. - Candidates should listen for a second time to check their answers are correct. - If the word has been spelled in the recording, the candidate must spell their answer correctly. - Correct spelling of common words is also required.
+- Candidates should first read and listen to the instructions, then use the pause to read the title and the questions and think about the context. - During the first listening, the candidates should listen to find the specific information and write it down. - Candidates should listen for a second time to check their answers are correct. - If the word has been spelled in the recording, the spelling must be correct on the answer sheet. - Correct spelling of common words is also required.